TheOdinProject/curriculum/rails_programming/forms_and_authentication/sessions_cookies_authentication.md

 The flash is there to save the day!
 Just store `flash[:success]` (or whatever you'd like it called) and it will be available to your view on the next new request.
 As soon as the view accesses the hash, Rails erases the data so you don't have it show up every time the user hits a new page.
 So clean, so convenient.

 <span id="flash-message">What about cases where the user can't sign up because of failed validations?
 In this case, the typical `#create` action would just `render` the `#new` action using the existing instance variables.
 Since it's not a totally new request, you'll want to have your error message available immediately.
 That's why there's the handy `flash.now` hash, e.g. `flash.now[:error] = "Fix your submission!"`.
-Just like the regular flash, this one self destructs automatically after opening.
+Just like the regular flash, this one self destructs automatically after opening.</span>

 You still have to write view code to display the flash messages.
 It's common to write a short view helper that will pin any available flash message(s) to the top of the browser.
 You might also add a class to the message which will allow you to write some custom CSS, for instance turning `:success` messages green and `:error` messages red.